stirtrek/stirtrek.github.io/Readme.md

 hexo deploy
 ```

+## Folders you should care about
+`./scripts` - The scripts that hexo runs as part of a build
+`./scripts-manuallyexecuting` - This can't be called `./scripts` or Hexo will run it all the time.
+These are useful helpers for you
+`./source` - This is where all of our markdown, styles, and images live
+`./source/_data` - Where the data we sync from sessionize (speakers and sessions) or maintain ourselves (sponsors) goes
+`./layout` - This is where the Hexo template lives

 ## How do we get data?
 An extract from Sessionize should be saved in _data with the name "sessionsYYYY.json".
 A new one should be saved each year.
 The scripts in /script will find those files if they are updated to include the correct years in their years array.